Fairness in Ranking: A Survey

-\spara{Experiments.} For the experiments income inequality is measured using the generalized entropy index.
-They are performed on a dataset from a ride hailing platform in an Asian city consisting of 1462 registered drivers.
+\spara{Experiments.} \revv{Experiments} are performed on a dataset from a ride hailing platform in an Asian city consisting of 1462 registered drivers, \revv{and measure income inequality using the generalized entropy index (GEI).}.
 As passengers are not registered, every request is handled using a unique job id, with 231,268 jobs in total.
-The analysis of the dataset shows that supply exceeds demand by an order of magnitude and driver income is hence a scarce resource.
+The analysis of the dataset shows that supply exceeds demand by an order of magnitude, and driver income is, hence, a scarce resource.
 Then different matching strategies are compared to each other w.r.t. their effects on driver and customer utility: \begin{itemize} \item \textbf{Nearest driver first} is a simple objective for low customer waiting times.
-It yields the highest \emph{average} driver utility, but has the largest discrepancies in terms of driver income (i.e. a high GEI). \item \textbf{Worst-off driver first} yields almost equal driver income, but lowest customer utility.
-It also shows undesired effects, such as lowering hourly wages for drivers that have long active periods, because whenever a new driver joins the system, they have the lowest possible income so far, namely zero. \item The \textbf{two-sided optimization} achieves not only better results in terms of income equality for drivers but also in terms of customer waiting time, because drivers happen to be placed in better positions for following requests.
-It is not clear if this is a data artifact or a general property of the algorithm though.
-This confirms again, as for rankings in~\cite{zehlike2018reducing} and for two-sided platforms in~\cite{mehrotra2018towards}, that a trade-off between fairness considerations and customer utility is not necessarily to be made, but that optimization for fairness can, in some cases increase system utility. \end{itemize}
+It yields the highest \emph{average} driver utility, but has the largest discrepancies in terms of driver income (\ie a high GEI). \item \textbf{Worst-off driver first} yields almost equal driver income, but lowest customer utility.
+It also shows undesired effects, such as lowering hourly wages for drivers that have long active periods, because whenever a new driver joins the system, they have the lowest possible income so far, namely, zero. \item \textbf{Two-sided optimization} achieves better results \revv{both} in terms of income equality for drivers \revv{and} in terms of customer waiting time, because drivers happen to be placed in better positions for \revv{subsequent} requests. \revv{However, it is not clear whether this result is an artifact of the dataset, or if it points to a general property of the strategy.} \revv{In any case, this finding confirms that, just as is the case for rankings~\cite{zehlike2018reducing} and for two-sided platforms~\cite{mehrotra2018towards}, fairness does not always come at the cost of utility.
+In fact, optimizing for fairness can sometimes increase system utility.} \end{itemize}